top of page

 In both cases, the internal pattern becomes the relational one.
 Not through conscious choice, but because the nervous system exports what it knows.

 Building trust with your nervous system changes this.
-Not all at once, and not without effort.
-But gradually, the internal experience of being respected rather than silenced, heard rather than managed or obeyed to, begins to shift what feels possible in relationship with others too.
+Gradually, the internal experience of being respected rather than silenced, heard rather than managed or obeyed to, begins to shift what feels possible in relationship with others too.
 You become less likely to abandon yourself to keep the peace.
 Less likely to shut down when things get difficult.
 More able to stay present, to tolerate discomfort and complexity, to bring yourself fully into contact with another person without disappearing.

 If you've recognised something of your own nervous system in this — the patterns it developed, the conclusions it drew, the ways it still shapes how you move through the world — the Patterns Quiz is a good place to start.
-It won't tell you what's wrong with you.
 It will help you understand what you adapted to, and what might now be ready to change.

 Comments